pmem/pmemkv/INSTALLING.md

 pmempool create --layout pmemkv obj /dev/dax2.0
 ```

-Now pass the device DAX device as a parameter to `pmemkv` like this:
+Now pass the DAX device as a parameter to `pmemkv` like this:

 ```
 ./pmemkv_bench --db=/dev/dax2.0